skids/perl6xproto/README.md

 ## Purpose

-The C<X::Protocol> superclass is a convenience for working with status results in protocol code.
-Other than the quick subclass creation with sensible defaults, the primary convenience is the ability to smartmatch against terse C<Str> and C<Numeric> literals, or against regular expressions.
+The X::Protocol superclass is a convenience for working with status results in protocol code.
+Other than the quick subclass creation with sensible defaults, the primary convenience is the ability to smartmatch against terse Str and Numeric literals, or against regular expressions.

 Beyond that, the X::Protocol module repo serves as a place for protocol-specific subclasses so that long lists of human-readable